christiskatsouris/Applied-Econometrics-R/README.md

 On the other hand, an econometrician might be interested in the following research questions:

-- Applying a suitable statistical procedure (e.g., econometric identification) which can be employed in order to determine the cluster membership of certain sub-populations, while ensuring robustness to various unobserved effects that can affect inference such as: selection bias, clustered errors, changing dynamics across waves of the longitudinal study etc.
+- Applying a suitable statistical procedure (e.g., econometric identification) which can be employed to determine the cluster membership of certain sub-populations, while ensuring robustness to various unobserved effects that can affect inference such as: selection bias, clustered errors, changing dynamics across waves of the longitudinal study etc.

-- Another relevant research question is to find suitable mechanisms in order to account for the possible presence of endogenous sorting and/or endogenous selection, ensuring this way the implementation of robust econometric methodologies and estimation results (see, for example [Berger, Y. and Patilea, V. (2021)](https://www.sciencedirect.com/science/article/pii/S2452306221001489)).
+- Another relevant research question is to find suitable mechanisms in order to account for the possible presence of endogenous sorting/oselection, ensuring this way the implementation of robust econometric methodologies and estimation results (see, [Berger, Y. and Patilea, V. (2021)](https://www.sciencedirect.com/science/article/pii/S2452306221001489) and [Horrace et al. (2016)](https://www.sciencedirect.com/science/article/pii/S0304407615001748)).

 ## References